akiryk/tutorials-learning-lessons/data-structures.md

 In programming, we often use hashing to get to or to store a value at a certain location.

-A **hash table** is an implementation of the associative array data structure.
-We use the terms "put", "add", or "insert", depending on language, for adding a new key/value pair to the table.
-We always add in pairs.
-A hash table is very much like a dictionary; the difference is that a hash table requires  applying a hash function to a key and mapping that to a bucket.

 In Java, every object has a `hashCode` function that will return an int.
 The object's hash value in any language is often based on its underlying `ID` or memory address.
 In JavaScript, you need to import an npm package like slashjs for hash functionality.

-**Pros/Cons**
-Fast for retrieving values, but take up more space.
+**Good**: Fast for retrieving values, but take up more space.
 Hash map operations are O(1), they always take the same amount of time irrespective of the size of the table.
 Search, insertion, and deletion all take constant time.
-The caveat is if you have collisions and must implement linked list in your buckets.
+**Bad**: Don't order their entries; if the data set is small, an array is often more efficient.
+Collisions can impact performance if there are a lot of them.